 You’re much better investing what money you have in putting your business on platforms people are already on rather than creating a website just to have one.

 That’s why I recommend not going the DIY website route.
-The purpose of the DIY website is just to have a website which is a waste.
+The purpose of the DIY website is just to have a website which is a waste of time and money.

 If you don’t have the money to invest in a website, you don’t need one.
 You’re sometimes better off not having a website if the proper effort and purpose isn’t put into it.